-While render materials may be specified explicitly in requests using material attributes, in many cases it is more desirable to hide the details of materials from the web site by using material catalogs. src= commands accept catalog references instead of explicit file paths.
+While render materials may be specified explicitly in requests using material attributes, often it is more desirable to hide the details of materials from the web site by using material catalogs. src= commands accept catalog references instead of explicit file paths.
 A catalog entry consists of

 [ *catId*/] *itemId*, where

 *itemId* identifies a record in the catalog.
 If